2025 Environment Southland election

-The 2025 Environment Southland election was a local election held between 9 September and 11 October 2025 in the Southland Region of New Zealand, as part of that year's nationwide local body elections.
+The 2025 Environment Southland election was a local election held between 9 September and 11 October 2025 in the Southland Region of New Zealand, as part of that year's regional council elections and other local elections held nation-wide.

 Voters elected 12 regional councillors for the 2025-2028 term of Environment Southland (the Southland Regional Council).
 Postal voting and first-past-the-post voting were used.